Christian1984/vfrmap-for-vr/README.md

 # Known Issues

 - Remove the need for the "Advanced Configuration"-Section above by adding the possibility to change the UI scale at runtime through the UI itself.
 That feature didn't make it to this first version, though :-)
+- Sometimes the panel doesn't properly load when clicking "restart" after a crash.

 ## Feature Wishlist: